The White Dragon of the English

 Kindle the torch,

-The steel glimmers not for the carving of the banquet,
+The steel glimmers except the sculpting of the reception,

 It is hard, broad and sharp pointed;

-The torch goeth not to the bridal chamber,
+The torch goeth not to the wedding chamber,

 Light the torch, Zernebrock is yelling!